Complete moduli of cubic threefolds and their intermediate Jacobians: Extending the intermediate Jacobian map versus extending the Prym map

 identifying the discriminant spaces.
 It follows from the diagram that $B_X\to \prod B_{T_i}$ is formally smooth, and in this way we also obtain

 for some $m$.

-If $X$ is a polystable cubic, we can say a little more using the Luna Slice Theorem.
-First, it is elementary to show that a transverse slice to the orbit $O_X$ of the point corresponding to $X$ in the Hilbert scheme, and the restriction of the universal family to this slice, provides a miniversal deformation of $X$ as an abstract variety.
+If $X$ is a polystable cubic with isolated singularities (i.e., with allowable singularities, so that in particular $\tau_{tot}(X)<16$ by Remark \ref{R:FDPW}) we can say a little more using the Luna Slice Theorem.
+First, it is elementary to show that a transverse slice to the orbit $O_X$ of the point corresponding to $X$ in the Hilbert scheme, and the restriction of the universal family to this slice, provides a semiuniversal deformation of $X$ as an abstract variety.
 In other words, we may take $B_X$ to be the Luna Slice, and we obtain that $B_{X\hookrightarrow \mathbb P^4}$ is \'etale equivalent to $O_X\times B_X$.
 This then gives an explicit description of the compatibility of the discriminants in Diagram \eqref{E:EmbAbsDef}, above; namely the additional smooth factor in $B_{X\hookrightarrow \mathbb P^4}$ corresponds to $O_X$.